supertokens/docs/thirdpartyemailpassword/docs/common-customizations/embed-sign-in-up-form.md

 ---
-id: embed-in-page
+id: embed-sign-in-up-form
-title: Embed Sign In And Up in a page
+title: Embed Sign In / Up form in a page
 hide_title: true
 ---

-# Embed Sign In And Up in a page 📑
+# Embed Sign In / Up form in a page 📑

 Two steps to achieving this:
 - First we disable the full page default implementation